stevengeeky/symbol-complete/README.md

 # Symbol Complete

-This is a very simple extension which converts a given set of patterns into a user-specified list of symbols.
+This is a very simple VSCode extension which converts a given set of patterns into a user-specified list of symbols.

 ![symbol-complete](https://raw.githubusercontent.com/stevengeeky/symbol-complete/master/symbol-complete.gif)

+## Usage

+After installation do `Ctrl+Shift+P` or `Cmd+Shift+P` and type 'Symbol Complete'

 ## Extension Settings